 2. In your Pushwoosh account, open the default Pushwoosh Demo App and find your Application code at the top left corner of the Control Panel:

-3. Open the Push On app, enter your Application code, and click Submit:
+3. Open the Push On app.
+If you see a pop-up about sending pushes, confirm your permission.
+After that, enter your Application code and click Submit:

 4. Make sure the Push On app is allowed to send push notifications.